ze-phyr-us/uncss/README.md

 # UnCSS #

-Remove unused styles from CSS
+Remove unused styles from CSS.

+This fork allows you to provide stylesheet paths in the options instead of having uncss parse them out of the HTML files.
+Example:

+    uncss(['index.html', 'about.html'], {stylesheets: ['bootstrap.css', 'app.css']}, function (output) {
+        console.log(output);
+    });

+Original README follows.

 ## Installation: ##